FGRibreau/bootstrap-tour/README.md

 - `onHide`, `onShow`, `onShown` callbacks at the step level should not override `onHide`, `onShow`, `onShown` at the tour level

 ## NPM
-Install with `npm install bootstrap-tour`
+Install with `npm install bootstrap-tour2`

 ## Release History
 v0.1.0 - Initial commit